shellycs50/shellycs50/README.md

 ### Intro 👋
 - Started in C and Python.
-Now learning PHP, Laravel, Javascript, React and Go.
+Now working with PHP, Laravel, Javascript, React and Go.
 - CS50 and iO Academy (Bath) Alumni.
 - Kata Enjoyer